hashgraph/hedera-mirror-node/docs/design/block-streams.md

 public class ProtoBlockFileReader implements BlockFileReader {
     // Generates a BlockFile from a StreamFileData.
     // Converts the protobuf BlockItems into mirror node BlockItems.
+    // Protobuf BlockItems that do not represent a transaction will be filtered out here.
-Note that a protobuf BlockFile with no transactions will still produce a mirror node BlockFile and persist that block to the database. public BlockFile read(StreamFileData streamFileData);
+    // Note that a protobuf BlockFile with no transactions will still produce a mirror node BlockFile and persist that block to the database. public BlockFile read(StreamFileData streamFileData);
 }
 ```